flare-foundation/docs/docs/tech/ftso.md

   <figcaption>FTSO summary.</figcaption>
 </figure>

-Data providers that supply **useful information** (this is, price pairs that are not removed as outliers) are **rewarded**, and the resulting price estimates are finally **published on-chain**.
+Data providers that supply **useful information** (price pairs that are not removed as outliers) are **rewarded**, and the resulting price estimates are finally **published on-chain**.

-This page gives technical details about the submission procedure and how the final estimate is calculated, how vote delegation works, how to submit price pairs, how to claim rewards and how to use the price information in an app.
+This page gives technical details about the submission procedure, how the final estimate is calculated, how vote delegation works, how to submit price pairs, how to claim rewards and how to use the price information in an app.

 ## Procedure Overview